 |

-Marcus Licinius Crassus was a very greedy man.
+Marcus Licinius Crassus was a greedy man.

-He fought on Lucius Cornelius Sulla's side during the civil
+Lucius Cornelius Sulla's side during the civil

 war in 83 and 82 BC.
 The fighting action scared many people out of